gfax/junkyard-brawl/README.md

 - Earthquake (-1) – An earthquake shakes the entire Junkyard!
 1 damage to everyone, starting with you.
 - Gas Spill (miss-2) – Random player misses 2 turns.
 - It’s Getting Windy – All players choose a random card from the player preceding them.
-- Propeller (x2) (x2) – Double the effects of a random player’s next successful Attack/Support.
 - Reverse – REVERSE playing order.
 Skips opponent’s turn if a 2-player game.
 - Spare Bolts – Take an extra turn after your turn.
 [They're not pack rats – they're just open-minded collectors.]
 - THE BEES (-1) – Random player is stung by bees!
 Victim holds onto this card and takes 1 damage every turn until using a support card.
 [Oh no!
 Not the bees!
 Not the bees!
 AAAAHHH!]